 Who Is Jim Brown?

-Jim Brown was an All-American athlete who went on to play for the Cleveland Browns as a star running back, setting records and being elected to the Pro Football Hall of Fame.
-He retired in 1967 to focus on acting, with roles in films like The Dirty Dozen, Ice Station Zebra and Kenner.
-He's later focused on black business empowerment.
+Jim Brown is a former All-American athlete who played for the Cleveland Browns as a star running back, setting records and earning election to the Pro Football Hall of Fame.
+He retired in 1966 to pursue an acting career, landing roles in films like The Dirty Dozen, Ice Station Zebra and Kenner, and later focused on black business empowerment.

 Born February 17, 1936, on St. Simons Island, off the southern coast of Georgia, James Nathaniel Brown experienced a childhood shaped by struggle.
 He was just two weeks old when his father abandoned the family.
 His mother soon departed from his life as well, taking a job as a maid in Manhasset, New York, and leaving the care of her young son in the hands of Brown's great-grandmother.